Satire of a 1960 VW ad essentially mimics marketing for U.S. compacts

 Click on images to enlarge (Automotive History Preservation Society and Old Car Advertisements).

-By traditional standards, the VW ad was boring — no color, minimal graphics, a fair amount of text and a small headline.
+In contrast to the ads from domestic automakers, the VW ad had no color, minimal graphics, a fair amount of text and a small headline.
 The genius of the ad is that it stood out by not doing the visual equivalent of shouting.

 The sales pitch was equally unconventional.
 For example, the headline intimated a weakness — that the Beetle was small during an era when bigger was usually considered better.
 This violated of one of the parody’s rules: “Don’t use negative headlines.”
 Our story’s banner image shows the recommended approach.
 The collage includes a sketch of an alternative VW ad with the headline, “Think BIG!”
 To drive home that point, the Beetle’s image was supersized rather than tiny.